JoshC96/laravel-test/approach.md

 - If no `quality` parameter is submitted, all (non-soft-deleted) Leads and related Addresses should be returned in a JSON response
 - If the `quality` parameter is equal to `premium`, all (non-soft-deleted) Leads and related Addresses equal to or above the configurable threshold should be returned
 - If the `quality` parameter is equal to `standard`, all (non-soft-deleted) Leads and related Addresses below the configurable threshold should be returned

+7.

+Add docblocks, type annotations, add return types, test again.

+8.

+Review this document again as well as the readme and ensure all requirements are met.
+Make a video recording.